 The car is adorned by various gold plated monograms such as that seen on the wheel spinner and horn push.
 Special bespoke features also include a custom red leather picnic hamper, fitted luggage and a bar that fitted under the seat.
 The car was rather ‘colourful’ when new with metallic blue coachwork, red leather piped in cream and tan carpets.
 The images here are from 2007 when the car was presented at Pebble Beach with red coachwork.

-Despite being bodied by Bertone, the car was actually penned by the freelance stylist, Giovanni Michelotti.
+Despite being bodied by Bertone, the car was actually penned by the freelance stylist, Giovanni Michelotti, who was also responsible for many Ferrari, Maserati, Lancia and Triumph models.
 Chassis LML/506 also received similar coachwork.

 Seven of the eight cars are still known (see the subsequent pages) but the whereabouts of LML/503 are totally unknown.
 Indeed, whilst it is assumed that it did receive a Bertone body of unknown design, it might not have actually been sold to Arnolt.
 If indeed it was sold to Arnolt, it’s loss could perhaps be explained by a fire at his Chicago factory where 12 similar Arnolt Bristol’s were destroyed.